danja/gnamgnam/docs/model.md

 Although supporting multiple users isn't a priority, I think that can be covered by simply using a per-user named graph for the data.

+So I can play with it, internal model compatible with m-ld. _No blank nodes._

 ```
 @prefix w: <http://hyperdata.it/wiki/> .
 @prefix tag: <http://hyperdata.it/tags/> .